 Hardware Rate Converter

-If your Mac contains support for the hardware sample rate converter, the Hardware Rate Converter pop-up menu appears in the Input pane.
+If your Mac supports the hardware sample rate converter, the Hardware Rate Converter pop-up menu appears in the Input pane.
 When you choose Automatic, the hardware sample rate converter is turned on if the audio samples coming in are PCM and formatted according to the international standard IEC 60958-3.
 The hardware sample rate converter is turned off if the input stream is encoded.

 If software volume control is available for your device, the Volume sliders appear blue to indicate they’re active.
 Drag the sliders to set the volume for each channel.

-If an audio device doesn’t appear in the list in the Audio Devices window or doesn’t work, make sure it’s connected correctly to your Mac and that you installed any software included with the device.
+If an audio device doesn’t appear in the sidebar of the Audio Devices window or doesn’t work, make sure it’s connected correctly to your Mac and that you installed any software included with the device.